-The Canadian international headed Liam Noble’s corner goalwards, only to see the ball hit Reason on the head and bounce up onto the crossbar before dropping down onto the the goalline and away to safety.
+The Canadian international headed Liam Noble’s corner goalwards, only to see the ball hit Reason on the head and bounce up onto the crossbar before dropping down onto the goal line and away to safety.

-The deficit was halved on 70 minutes when referee Leigh Doughty gave a penalty against Taylor after a cross struck the left-back’s hand from five yards.
+The deficit was halved on 70 minutes when referee Leigh Doughty gave a penalty against Taylor after a cross struck the defender’s hand from five yards.

 Hawkes converted and then nearly completed the comeback seconds later.

 James found the midfielder in the box to fire goalwards, only for Worgan to block from point-blank range.

 However, the equaliser arrived after another penalty was given three minutes after the previous.
 The referee deemed Jeffrey’s tackle in the area to be unfair and pointed to the spot, leaving Hawkes to smash the ball past Worgan to make the scores level.